 Section 5.
 Presently, the Executive Board meetings are at 6:00 pm on the second Tuesday before the Public Meeting

 ARTICLE V: DUTIES OF OFFICERS

 Section 1.
-The PRESIDENT is the official head or leader of the Club.
-He shall also and will serve as Chairman of the Executive Board and call meetings thereof as deemed necessary; and, he shall be “ex officio” Chairman of all Committees.
-In the absence of good reason to the contrary, he shall preside at all regular meetings and meetings of the Executive Board.
-He The President shall appoint, to serve at his discretion, a Parliamentarian to assist in the interpretation of any parliamentary rule or usage when such is necessary.
+The PRESIDENT is the official leader of the Club and will serve as Chair of the Executive Board and call meetings thereof as deemed necessary; and, he shall be “ex officio” Chairman of all Committees.
+The President shall appoint, to serve at his discretion, a Parliamentarian to assist in the interpretation of any parliamentary rule or usage when such is necessary.

 Section 2.
 The VICE PESIDENT shall act as President during the absence of the President and shall serve on all Committee pro tempore in the absence of the President.

 Section 3: The RECORDING SECRETARY shall recording the minutes of all meetings and notify all members in good standing of the meetings, notify all members of dues being payable for the coming year on the December

 meeting notice that, if dues are not paid by or during the March meeting, they will be dropped from the role, notify dropped members of the Club’s actions and procedure for reinstatement.

 Section 4: The CORRESPONDING SECRETARY shall handle correspondence for the club, assist the President and Committee Chairs with administrative tasks as necessary, and shall assume the responsibilities of the Recording Secretary during his/her absence.

 Section 5: The TREASURER of the Club shall be required to sign, with the approval of the President, all checks or drafts of the Club and shall be entrusted with the handling of all funds and other personal property of the Club, keep financial records, and submit a report at each meeting.